 Each masternode in the set of valid masternodes, identified by its registration transaction ID, is associated with the block at which it was last paid.
 If it has never received payment or was banned for failing to meet the PoSe requirements, then the block at which it was first registered or at which service was restored is used instead.
 The list is sorted in ascending order by this block height and ProRegTx hash (as a tie breaker in case two masternodes were registered in the same block), and the first entry is selected for payment.

 Proof of Service¶

-PoSe is a scoring system used to determine if a masternode is providing network services in good faith.
+Proof of Service (PoSe) is a scoring system used to determine if a masternode is providing network services in good faith.
 A number of metrics are involved in the calculation, so it is not possible to game the system by causing masternodes to be PoSe banned for failing to respond to ping requests by e.g. a DDoS attack just prior to payment.
-Each failure to provide service results in an increase in the PoSe score relative to the maximum score, which is equal to the number of masternodes in the valid set.
-If the score reaches the number of masternodes in the valid set, a PoSe ban is enacted and the masternode must be repaired to ensure it provides reliable service and registered in the list again using a ProUpServTx.
+Each failure to provide service results in an increase in the PoSe score relative to the maximum score, which is equal to the number of registered masternodes.
+If the score reaches the number of registered masternodes, a PoSe ban is enacted and the masternode must be repaired to ensure it provides reliable service and registered in the list again using a ProUpServTx.
 The current scoring rules as of Dash 0.14 are:

 - Failure to participate in DKG= 66% punishment

 - Each subsequent block reduces PoSe score by 1

 InstantSend transactions in Dash version 0.13.0 are secured using a consensus of deterministically selected masternodes.
 This set of masternodes is informally termed a quorum and must be in a majority agreement, at least six out of ten, for a successful lock of the transaction inputs.
 Multiple quorums are self-selected for each input in an InstantSend transaction using the mathematical distance between the hash of each input and of the set of masternode funding transactions.